RIB ANATOMY

 GENERAL FEATURES

-• Ribs are long, curved bones of the thoracic skeleton
+• Ribs are long, curved bones of your thoracic skeleton

-• Connect posteriorly to thoracic vertebrae and form the ribcage
+• Connect posteriorly to thoracic vertebrae and form your ribcage

 • Feature distinct parts: head, neck, body, tubercle, angle, and costal groove